hxwang/Seminar/GMU-2014-Fall/file/simon-iot.md

 ### Question
 - in the emergency mode
-	- need to transfer more data, i.e., the workloads increase
+	- need to transfer more datas, i.e., the workloads increase
 	- there has some central control